g-lalevee/apigee-envselector/README.md

 2 strategies allow you to select the target environment:

 - fill-first: deploy up to 50 proxies in the first environment, then move to the next one
-- spread: deploy proxies uniformly to all environment in the given environment group
+- spread-out: deploy proxies uniformly to all environment in the given environment group

 ---
 **Notes**